zkrising/zkrising/README.md

 *****

-## Other Stuff

-- Editor: [VSCode](https://github.com/microsoft/vscode) with far too many modifications, `vim` when I'm stuck in a terminal or lazy.

-If you like my work, you can support me on [Ko-Fi](https://ko-fi.com/zkldi).
-It goes a long way, and means a lot.
+If you like my work, you can support me on [Ko-Fi](https://ko-fi.com/zkrising).